WebAssembly/wasi-filesystem/path-resolution.md

 sandbox, because that would leak information about the existence of directories outside the sandbox.

-And, the sandboxing is designed to be implementable even in the presence of outside processes accessing the same filesystem, including renaming, unlinking, and creating new files and directories.
+Importantly, the sandboxing is designed to be implementable even in the presence of outside processes accessing the same filesystem, including renaming, unlinking, and creating new files and directories.